 According to Oregon Historian, Stephen Dow Beckham, the Native population of Southwest Oregon was conservatively estimated at 9,500 in 1851.
 Only 1943 survivors were counted at the Coast Reservation in 1857.

-Prior to the coming of Euro-Americans, Tseriadun was a place of life and peace.
+Prior to the coming of Euro-Americans, Tseriadvn was a place of life and peace.
 Each day, fires were built, food was prepared, children were raised, stories were told and songs were sung.
 Without forgetting the sorrow brought to the village, we should also remember and honor life before.
-The spirits of the old ones are still at Tseriadun.
+The spirits of the old ones are still at Tseriadvn.
 When there, if we try, we can feel their presence and share their memories.

 May 2023